 In summary, students will not be required to submit copies of their original SEP to the ASM.
 Students are not permitted, by the Program, to make changes to their SEP.
 Changes must only be made by the Faculty Mentor.
-Students on SEP plans will not need to submit a copy of their original SEP plan as part of their annual review on April 15th but must submit any new Student Educational Plan (SEP) Review/Update Form signed by their faculty mentor and the program director during that academic year.
+Students on SEP plans will not need to submit a copy of their original SEP plan as part of their annual review on April 15th but must submit any new Student Educational Plan (SEP) Review/Update Form signed by their faculty mentor and the program director since the last annual review submission.